The INETTT Annual Meeting 2025

 · Embed equity through policies that support workers and communities in traditional industries, ensuring a #justtransition.

 · Focus on both demand and supply: with examples from Brazil to South Africa, clear signals, supportive policy, market incentives and committed off-takers can turn low-carbon technologies into actionable investments.
+In addition to security of supply, security of demand for green products, for example, should also be addressed.

 · Plan for system-wide coordination: clean electricity for industry must be balanced with residential, health and other economic needs to maximise benefits across society.